fshowalter/movielog/reviews/0021-doctor-strange-2016.md

 venue_notes: 2017 Disney / Buena Vista 4k
 ---

 Benedict Cumberbatch stars as Stephen Strange, a hotshot neurosurgeon.
 After a car accident cripples his hands, Strange’s search for a miracle cure leads him to Nepal.
-There he meets The Ancient One, played by Tilda Swinton, who trains him in the mystic arts.
+There he meets The Ancient One, played by Tilda Swinton, who trains him in sorcery.

 <!-- end -->